gorhill/uBlock/README.md

 _EasyList_, _Peter Lowe's Adservers_, _EasyPrivacy_ and _Malware domains_ are enabled by default when you install uBlock₀.
 Many more lists are readily available to block trackers, analytics, and more.
 Hosts files are also supported.

 Once you install uBlock₀, you may easily un-select any of the pre-selected filter lists if you think uBlock₀ blocks too much.
 For reference, Adblock Plus installs with only _EasyList_ enabled by default.

-By the way, looks like I still need to dispel that other myth: I've seen in [many](https://np.reddit.com/r/AskReddit/comments/35s2je/whats_a_product_that_everybody_uses_but_nobody/cr7h8l6) [places](https://twitter.com/1v1MeInBed/status/611658444244951040) [lately](https://np.reddit.com/r/explainlikeimfive/comments/363569/eli5_how_come_adblockublock_doesnt_let_the_ad/crafo5p?context=3) the following assertion:

-> ublock blocks ads just like adblock plus, but triggers the ads API to think it got viewed

-Completely false. uBlock Origin does not "trigger" any "ads API" (whatever that is).
-It [prevents network requests from being made](https://github.com/gorhill/uBlock/wiki/Does-uBlock-block-ads-or-just-hide-them%3F) according to filter lists so that your browser does not connect to remote servers, period.

 ## Performance